JamesPlayer/PHPSocialMediaPosts/README.md

 #PHP Social Media Posts

+A collection of PHP classes to get posts from popular social media networks in a standard format.

 ##Requirements
 Succesfully tested on PHP 5.4 & 5.5.
 It should work on 5.3 but it hasn't been tested.